pytest-dev/pytest/doc/en/deprecations.rst

 In ``8.2`` the ``exc_type`` parameter has been added, giving users the ability of passing :class:`ModuleNotFoundError` to skip tests only if the module cannot really be found, and not because of some other error.

-Catching only :class:`ModuleNotFoundError` by default (and let other errors propagate) would be the best solution, however for backward compatibility, pytest will keep the existing behavior but raise an warning if:
+Catching only :class:`ModuleNotFoundError` by default (and letting other errors propagate) would be the best solution, however for backward compatibility, pytest will keep the existing behavior but raise an warning if:

 1. The captured exception is of type :class:`ImportError`, and: